Low-energy house: North America

-Obstacles and opportunities
+Obstacles and issues

+Energy efficient housing affects indoor air quality.
+Airtight houses will trap pollutants inside them, whether produced indoors or outdoors, and lead to an increase in human exposure and potential health issues.

 Energy-efficient design often relies on new technologies and techniques.
 These may create technical obstacles in addition to social, cultural, and economic non-technical obstacles.
-Despite these obstacles, opportunities exist for skilled, knowledgeable professions to create cost-efficient solutions for energy efficiency in buildings.

 Buildings designed for good energy efficiency do not always live up to the design goals; various reasons lead to this performance gap.